-Hours of work shall comply with applicable laws and industry standards.
+"Hours of work shall comply with applicable laws and industry standards.
 In any event, workers shall not on a regular basis be required to work in excess of 48 hours per week and shall be provided with at least one day off for every seven-day period.
-Overtime shall be voluntary, shall not exceed 12 hours per week, shall not be demanded on a regular basis and shall always be compensated at a premium rate.
+In addition, all workers must have at least one day off per week.
+Overtime must be voluntary and not a part of the regular schedule.
+Overtime may not exceed legal stipulations and may not exceed 12 hours per week under any conditions.
+In addition, overtime must be paid at a higher rate."

 An obligation in and of itself is not enough, of course.
 Therefore, all of our producers are regularly and independently audited by organizations such as Fair Wear.
 Auditors check carefully whether there are violations of the provisions on the subject of working hours.
 This is verified through interviews inside and outside the production site as well as by reviewing documents.

 According to the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector, working hours are an industry risk.
 We have identified the following risks for our supply chain:

 What are we doing about it?
 We are engaging in dialogue with our producers and working together to address these issues.

 The mentioned risks are potential risks with an increased likelihood of occurrence.
 (See also Risk Overview.)